This article will try to uncover the benefits of running and how effective running is for weight loss.

 As your body figures out how to adjust to your new running routine, you begin consuming fewer calories than previously did.
 As you begin to get in shape, your body doesn’t require as much energy to work as it did initially, when you were heavier.
 So the reaction of your body to your basal metabolic rate (BMR) will begin to decrease.

 Like any other exercise, you need to advance your running daily practice to keep on getting results.
 Intense running workouts that produce a high training stimulus are better at burning calories.
 All your muscles require a lot of energy post-workout for the recovery process.
-This way your body experiences the “after-burn effect”, meaning your body continues to burn calories after your run.
+This way, your body experiences the “after-burn effect,” meaning your body continues to burn calories after your run.

 High-intensity interval training (HIIT) can help your body lose weight.
-It can also help achieve or even exceed the physical benefits that people get from spending much longer periods of time working out.
+It can also help achieve or even exceed the physical benefits people get from spending much longer periods of time working out.
 HIIT can take your training and performance to the next level.

 Regardless of whether weight loss is a goal for you, running can be beneficial for various reasons.
 Running offers a huge number of medical advantages.
 These are boosting the state of mind, stress-relieving to cardiovascular improvement, and muscle strengthening.
 Runners are healthier, have a smaller risk of stroke and heart attack, and have better bone strength and more effective metabolisms.

 A few individuals fear running for weight loss can be so strenuous on the body that it prompts eating issues.
 This is a myth; in reality, running helps control appetite by increasing serotonin levels (a hormone that promotes a feeling of wellbeing and suppresses the appetites).
 If anything, running indirectly can help you lose weight.
 Moreover, regular running practices rev up your metabolism at rest, leading to more calorie burning even when you are inactive.